Topical Antioxidants vs. Oral Supplements

 What is the Ideal Concentration?

-When it comes to antioxidant use, percentages matter.
+When it comes to topical antioxidant use, percentages matter.
 Look for high concentrates for measurable results, as long as your skin can tolerate it.
 Be careful not to overdose.
 Applying a concentrate that is too high has the potential to cause irritation, peeling, rashes such as hives or small white nodules to the surface of the skin.

 According to the National Center for Complementary and Integrative Health (NCCIH), high doses of beta-carotene have even been linked to increased risks of lung cancer and high doses of vitamin E have been linked to increased risks of stroke.
 Too much vitamin C can lead to kidney stones, while increased doses of beta-carotene or astaxanthin can change the pigment of your skin, causing it to appear too red or orange.

 As a medical doctor, I’ve taken great care to ensure that Seaside Medical Technologies’ products are effective, nontoxic, and safe enough even for children.
-The antioxidants used in our products are advanced, natural, and formulated with optimal concentrations.
+The topical antioxidants used in our products are advanced, natural, and formulated with optimal concentrations.

 No matter which antioxidant your ideal product contains, it’s important that you do your research, pay attention to product labels and only use products as directed.
 This will not only ensure that you achieve your desired result, but that you do so safely without any unintended side effects.